 Thirdly, millennials want more meaning.
 Deloitte research shows that 9 out 10 millennials want to work for companies that don’t define success solely by financial performance.This generation is so important for companies especially when we realise they will account for 75% of working people by 2025.

-Why is it an opportunity for charities?
+Why is it an Opportunity for Charities?

-PDB is a huge opportunity for charities because it means that companies are moving in their direction and will be more open to the right type of partnerships.
+Purpose Driven Business is a huge opportunity for charities because it means that companies are moving in their direction and will be more open to the right type of partnerships.
 In fact, the best way for a company to demonstrate commitment to its greater purpose is to form a partnership with a charity that has a good fit with their business.
 By working in a strong partnership with the charity, they can do work at a grass roots level that shows their commitment is genuine.

-PDB is gathering momentum with approximately one-third of the FTSE 100 engaging their purpose.
+Purpose Driven Business is gathering momentum with approximately one-third of the FTSE 100 engaging their purpose.
 This momentum was underlined by Larry Fink, Chairman and CEO of Blackrock, who called for more “purpose driven companies” in his annual letter to shareholders.
 As Rana Foroohar the FT journalist remarks, “It is one thing when liberal academics and politicians call for a new kind of “stakeholder” capitalism.
 It is another when the largest asset manager in the world does it.”

 Many companies have a purpose that is social, and they are becoming increasing brave about sharing it like this inspiring advert from Nationwide.